Pondatti Rajyam: Production

-The film was initially titled as Malligai Mullai.
+The film was initially titled Malligai Mullai.

 Soundtrack

 The music was composed by Deva and lyrics written by Kalidasan.
+The song "Raagam Ondru" was originally composed for the film Adhikaalai Subavelai which never released.

-Reception
+Critical reception

 Malini Mannath of The Indian Express wrote, "the direction by K. S. Ravikumar is smooth [..] and the situations are imaginatively handled."
+Supraja Sridharan of Kalki praised the performances of cast and concluded that Ravikumar who made us laugh for two and half hours could have avoided double meaning dialogues at certain places.